 October 11, 2018

 It is a widely held belief that the human brain is split in two functional regions: left and right.
 One is in charge of logic and reasoning, the other deals with emotions and creativity.
 People thus fall into two categories: you are either a left-brained scientist or a right-brained artist.
-This theory has been scientifically disproved, but the belief is still very much ingrained in our society.
+This theory has been scientifically debunked, but the belief is still very much ingrained in our society.

 Sprounting from that stereotype is also the belief that people belong to one of two mutually exclusive categories: you are either technical or you are creative.
 You are either into engineering, math, programming and science; or you deal with design, music, art, and writing.
 And one group is completely baffled by how the other even functions in society.